Category: Nonfiction

 • The Art Of Happiness by The Dalai Lama & Howard Cutler

 The Art Of Happiness: A Handbook For Living by His Holiness The Dalai Lama and Howard C. Cutler is a self-help book published in 1998.
-The Dalai Lama, revered as “a living Buddha of compassion,” inspired author Cutler to delve into the ideas behind his profound sense of fulfillment.
-The result is The Art of…
+The Dalai Lama, revered as “a living Buddha of compassion,” inspired Cutler to delve into the ideas behind his profound sense of fulfillment.
+The result is The Art of Happiness,…

 • The Road Back To You by Ian Morgan Cron & Suzanne Stabile

 The Road Back To You: An Enneagram Journey To Self Discovery by Ian Morgan Cron and Suzanne Stabile is a self-help book published in 2016.
-The Enneagram serves as a navigational tool with a map of nine distinct personality types, leading to a better understanding of one’s true self.
-By gaining insight into your tendencies,…
+The Enneagram is a map of nine distinct personality types that helps individuals better understand their core motivations, fears, and desires.
+With this insight, people can make more intentional choices,…

 • The Life-Changing Magic Of Tidying Up by Marie Kondo

 The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo is a self-help book published in 2010.
-When you put your house in order, you put your affairs and past in order, too, positively affecting all other aspects of your life, including work and family.
-With detailed guidance for…
+When you put your house in order, you bring clarity to your life as a whole – organizing not just your space, but also your past, your priorities, and your state of…

 • Know Yourself Know Your Money by Rachel Cruze